Nemikolh/oil-rs/parsers/README.md

 A typical example would be formating a value into a percentage or more generally performing a basic mathematical operation.

-But it can also be doing some renaming to match a template requirements.
+But it can also be doing some renaming to match a component requirements.

 Additionally when designing a UI, it is quite useful to have fake